ltx4jay/WS185-DroneModule/README.md

 ![Adjustment Nib](docs/images/nib.png)

-To select the adaptor corresponding to your mask, locate where the thread start.
+To select the adaptor corresponding to your mask, locate where the thread starts.
 Measure the angle in degrees from the top of the opening in a clockwise direction.
 Select the file that is closest to your measurement.
-In the example pictured below, the thread starts at the bottom of the opening, thus the "adaptor_180.stl" should be used.
+In the example pictured below, the thread starts at the bottom of the opening, thus `adaptor/Module Adaptor 180.stl` should be used.

 ![Location of the Thread Start](docs/images/thread.jpg)